Discover more at Killerton

 Stop by the Stables Coffee Shop for some refreshments, before browsing for gifts and souvenirs in the National Trust shop or second-hand bookshop.

-Killerton is a two pawprint rated place.
+Killerton is a three pawprint rated place.
 With miles of paths and tracks to explore, dogs love walkies at Killerton.
 Find out the best dog-friendly walking routes and where they can run off the lead.

 Looking for a family day out that'll keep everyone entertained?
 Find things to do with the kids at the places we care for near you.